How Thanksgiving Went from Local Feast to National Holiday.

 Hale escalated her campaign in 1849 by asking President Zachary Taylor to make Thanksgiving a national holiday.
 Unsuccessful, she continued her efforts, writing to Presidents Filmore, Pierce and Buchanan.

+Thanksgiving Becomes a National Holiday.
 The onset of the Civil War brought new reasons for a national celebration.
-In her 1863 editorial Hale urged:
+In an 1863 editorial Hale urged:

 “Putting aside the sectional feelings and local incidents would it not be more noble, more truly American, to become nationally in unity when we offer to God our tribute of joy and gratitude for the blessings of the year?”